edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 Our level loader library will do more than just parse in a text file, it will also render the level with SFML.
 To do this we will build a list of sf::shapes for each tile in our array.
 The colour of this shape will depend on the colour association stored in our map.
 We only need to build this list of shapes once, so this function is called at the end of loadLevelFile().

+**You will have to add accessors for height and width at this stage, these will be useful later!**
+(This should be pretty easy!)

 ```cpp
 //levelsystem.cpp